ChristinaLK/blog/content/introverts.md

 Authors: Christina Koch

-My roommate and I are both introverts, and she has done a lot of research and work around accommodations and access for "disability" of all stripes.
+My roommate and I are both introverts, and she has done a lot of research and work around access for "disability" of all stripes.
 A few weeks ago we were talking about both these things and half-jokingly came up with some ideas for making life less stressful for introverts or people